amdigital-co-uk/docs-playbook/docs/6.-Engineering/Peer-Reviewing/Pull-Requests.md

+---
+title: Performing a Peer Review
+authors:
+  - Dave Arther
+  - Rhodri Hewitson
+reviewed:
+reviewer:
+next-review: 01-04-2022
+---

 # Pull Requests
-A pull request (PR) is required when [merging a child branch into a parent](/Platform-Development-Playbook/Engineering/Source-Control,-Versioning-&-Branching-Strategy).
+A pull request (PR) is required when [merging a child branch into a parent](/6.-Engineering/Source-Control,-Versioning-&-Branching-Strategy).

 > **NOTE:** manually merging or committing directly to a parent branch is not permitted.
 Firstly because it skips the PR mechanism (and therefore bypasses an important quality control step), and secondly because only a PR will trigger the relevant Continuous Integration workflows and builds.